-With Power Query (called Get & Transform Data in previous Excel versions), you can import or connect to external data, and then shape that data, for example remove a column, change a data type, or merge tables, in ways that meet your needs.
+With Power Query (known as Get & Transform in Excel), you can import or connect to external data, and then shape that data, for example remove a column, change a data type, or merge tables, in ways that meet your needs.
 Then, you can load your query into Excel to create charts and reports.
 Periodically, you can refresh the data to make it up to date.
 Power Query is available on three Excel applications, Excel for Windows, Excel for Mac and Excel for the Web.
 For a summary of all Power Query help topics, see Power Query for Excel Help.

 There are four phases to using Power Query.

 Connect Make connections to data in the cloud, on a service, or locally

 Transform Shape data to meet your needs, while the original source remains unchanged

 Combine Integrate data from multiple sources to get a unique view into the data

 Load Complete your query and load it into a worksheet or Data Model and periodically refresh it.

 The following sections explore each phase in more detail.

 You can use Power Query to import to a single data source, such as an Excel workbook, or to multiple databases, feeds, or services scattered across the cloud.
 Data sources include data from the Web, files, databases, Azure, or even Excel tables in the current workbook.
 With Power Query, you can then bring all those data sources together using your own unique transformations and combinations to uncover insights you otherwise wouldn’t have seen.

 Once imported, you can refresh the data to bring in additions, changes, and deletes from the external data source.
 For more information, see Refresh an external data connection in Excel.